1958 Edmonton municipal election

 The 1958 municipal election was held October 15, 1958 to elect six aldermen to sit on Edmonton City Council, four trustees to sit on the separate school board, and three trustees to sit on the public school board.
 There was no election for mayor, as William Hawrelak was one year into a two-year term.

 There were ten aldermen on city council, but four of the positions were already filled: Cliffard Roy, William Connelly, Hu Harries, and Reginald Easton were all elected to two-year terms in 1957 and were still in office.
 James Falconer was also elected to a two-year term in 1957, but had resigned; accordingly, William Henning was elected to a one-year term to complete Falconer's term.
+Southside (SS) representation was guaranteed - two councillors had to come from the southside.
+This requirement was dropped in 1961.